devpi/devpi/doc/_replication.rst

 - ``[pypimirror] pypi project metadata``: metadata about a pypi project

-- ``[pypimirror] release archive``: a release file mirrored from pypi.python.org, related to a project/version
+- ``[pypimirror] release archive``: a release file mirrored from pypi.python.org or an external site, related to a particular project/version of a pypi project.

-The change entries marked with ``[pypimirror]`` are special because server-state changes are triggered by just accessing projects on the ``/root/pypi`` mirror.
+The change entries marked with ``[pypimirror]`` are a bit special because server-state changes are triggered by just accessing projects on the ``/root/pypi`` mirror.
 Including pypi-changes in the replication protocol will increase replication traffic considerably, see also the discussion about `laptop replication`_.

+Note that all non-upload changelog entries will carry the full information of the change while upload changelog entries will only contain a checksummed reference to allow replicas to obtain the respective file.
+This distinction is done to minimize the size of changelog entries and the bandwidth used by the replica protocol.
+Also, the changelog entry information will be encoded using JSON.
+Release archives, documentation zips and test results are rather binary files that are more efficient for a replica to download in binary mode.

 .. _`http relaying`: